Last updated on April 22nd, 2023 at 06:48 pm

 Underneath are 6 key questions you need to ask yourself about your ideal client or community so that you can begin to:

-- Create clear messaging
+- Create clear messaging (brand voice and tone)

-- Create a clear brand
+- Create a clear visual brand that appeals to your ideal client

 - Build your like, know and trust factor with your ideal client